Conjunctions

 What does the term correlative conjunction mean?
 The term correlative conjunction refers to a set of two conjunctions that work in tandem.
 Correlative conjunctions pull two sections of a sentence together.
 “Not only but also” is not the only correlative conjunction in existence but also not/but, either/or, as/as, both/and, rather/than, such/that, and neither/nor.
 In this article, we are going to look at some important rules of using “not only but also” with detailed examples.

-Not only but also | Comma Rules
+Not Only But Also | Comma Rules

-How to Connect “Not only…but also” with a Noun
+How to Connect “Not Only…But Also” with a Noun

 In this example, “but also” precedes the plural noun “dolphins”.
 The above sentence does not support the use of a comma.